Banner Image

 2. The Power of Now by Eckhart Tolle:

 The famous author Eckhart Tolle wrote The Power of Now as a spiritual guide for you to live in the present.
-According to him, most of our suffering comes from thinking about the past or worrying about the future.
+He says most of our suffering comes from thinking about the past or worrying about the future.
 With mindfulness and self-awareness, we can find our inner peace.
 The book draws much from philosophy and spirituality, with a practical side for grounding oneself.

 And why should you read it?
 To claim tools to lessen anxiety and increase mindfulness in your life!